miracl/core/version4/wasm/readme.txt

-Copy the AMCL C code into a new directory, along with the config32.py file from this directory.
+Copy the MIRACL Core C code into a new directory, along with the config32.py file from this directory.
 For a 32-bit build in the new directory execute

 python3 config32.py